qualisign/optipulse.github.io/whitepaper.md

 6. Low Power-Consumption

+7. Low Cost

+    Perhaps most importantly, an infrastructure built on Light Grid technology would be a fraction of the cost of using (comparably fast) fiber.

 ## Mesh Networking<a id="sec-2-3" name="sec-2-3"></a>

 Before we discuss how Mesh Market makes it so easy to decentralize resources, we need to explain the role that mesh networking plays.